 No surface water is present within the project location, meaning there is likely no suitable habitat for the foothill yellow-legged frog.
-Although native trees and areas of understory vegetation on the site provide shelter and food sources for a variety of localized bird, rodent and other animal populations, it is not anticipated that the creation of two resultant parcels, or their future residential construction, will significantly displace animal populations.
-The area of natural habitat on the site is relatively small and partially diminished due to the 2018 Camp Fire Therefore, a less than significant impact to local animal populations are anticipated.
+Although native trees and areas of understory vegetation on the site provide shelter and food sources for a variety of localized bird, rodent and other animal populations, it is not anticipated that the creation of these new residential buildings, or the construction thereof would significantly displace animal populations.
+The area of natural habitat on the site is relatively small and partially diminished due to the 2018 Camp Fire Therefore, a less than significant impact to local animal populations is anticipated.

 B, C: Less than significant impact.
-The Town of Paradise General Plan outlines several goals and policies related to the preservation of trees or other natural communities, none of which conflict with the proposed parcel division.
+The Town of Paradise General Plan outlines several goals and policies related to the preservation of trees or other natural communities, none of which conflict with the proposed development.
 The Town of Paradise does not recognize heritage trees or any other locally designated special natural communities on the project site.
-While the parcel division would have no impact on trees, the potential residential construction allowed on the resultant parcels could result in the removal of trees.
-A tree removal permit is required for the removal of any healthy tree with a diameter at breast height of 10 inches or greater.
+The additional site development proposes no impact on trees, and if the additional residential construction on the site would result in the removal of trees, a tree removal permit is required for the removal of any healthy tree with a diameter at breast height of 10 inches or greater.
 The project would not conflict with any other local policy or ordinance protecting biological resources.
 Impacts from the proposed project would be less than significant.